 The perfect base for hikers leaving or returning from the Leopard Trail, the Hikers House has three bedrooms with two bunk beds in each room.
 A big lounge opening onto a covered veranda provides a great communal holiday space, ensuring you feel comfortable and at home.
 The house has an old traditional Aga fireplace in the lounge for winter.
-There are two bathrooms, one with a bath and one with a shower.
+There are two bathrooms, with gas geyser showers.

 Close to the house is a braai/barbeque area – a stunning setting for star-filled nights around the fire.
 You can find relief on hot days in the large cement reservoir swimming pool that is available to all guests at Cedar Falls, fed continuously by clear, fresh water from the mountain stream.

 Please note that due to us being in a World Heritage Site, we are unable to accommodate pets.

 Check in is anytime from 2pm onwards, and check out by 10am.
 Guests are welcome to arrive earlier and leave later if you want to do walks, however please ensure you are out of your accommodation so that our team can start cleaning for the next guests.
 Please note this is un-serviced accommodation.